Classification: monoclonal antibody

 Do not cut cuticles or ingrown nails.
 You may wear nail polish, but not fake nails.

 Ask your doctor or nurse before scheduling dental appointments or procedures.

 Ask your doctor or nurse before you, or someone you live with, has any vaccinations.

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
 Talk to your healthcare team for helpful tips on dealing with this side effect.

 Nutrition is an important part of your care.
 Cancer treatment can affect your appetite and, in some cases, the side effects of treatment can make eating difficult.
 Ask your nurse about nutritional counseling services at your treatment center to help with food choices.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 5 months after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+You should not breastfeed while taking this medication or during the 5 months after your last dose.